Sensitivity analysis entails probing the influence of independent variables on the dependent ones in data.

 So, how can you establish the relationship between dependent and independent factors in your data?

-You actually don’t have to do away with the Excel spreadsheet.
+You don’t have to do away with the Excel spreadsheet.
 Supercharge its usability by installing a particular third-party application into your spreadsheet to access ready-to-use and visually appealing Tornado Charts.

 In this blog, you’ll learn the following:

-Interpreting sensitivity analysis charts is incredibly easy.
+Interpreting sensitivity analysis in Excel is incredibly easy.

 Interestingly, the nature of the correlations can also be estimated based on a specified confidence level.